duckdb/duckdb-web/docs/api/python.md

 ## Efficient Transfer
 Transferring large datasets to and from DuckDB uses a separate API built around [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org), or [Apache Arrow](https://arrow.apache.org/).
 This API works with entire columns of data instead of scalar values and is therefore far more efficient.

-By default, DuckDB will automatically be able to query a Pandas dataframe or Arrow table that is stored in a Python variable by name.
-DuckDB also supports "registering" a data frame as a virtual table, comparable to a SQL `VIEW`.
-This is useful when querying a data frame that is stored in another way (as a class variable, or a value in a dictionary).
+By default, DuckDB will automatically be able to query a Pandas DataFrame or Arrow object that is stored in a Python variable by name.
+DuckDB supports querying multiple types of Apache Arrow objects including [tables](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html), [datasets](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html), [recordbatchreaders](https://arrow.apache.org/docs/python/generated/pyarrow.ipc.RecordBatchStreamReader.html), and [scanners](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Scanner.html).
+See the Python [guides](/docs/guides/index#python-client) for more examples.

+DuckDB also supports "registering" a DataFrame or Arrow object as a virtual table, comparable to a SQL `VIEW`.
+This is useful when querying a DataFrame/Arrow object that is stored in another way (as a class variable, or a value in a dictionary).
 Below is a Pandas example:

 ```python
 import pandas as pd